 Ultimately, Melzer outlines a foundation for defining a distinction between physical and psychological torture while at the same time making clear that both are violations of international human rights obligations.

-The report was a welcome revelation for victims of coordinated stalking, many who have suffered for years without recourse.
-The report signifies a much needed step in the direction of stimulating investigation into coordinated stalking as well as providing credibility that is needed for mass public awareness.
-While much more needs to be done, UN Special Rapporteur Nils Melzer has opened the door to a new era for victims of coordinated stalking.
+The report was a welcome revelation for victims of organized harassment, many who have suffered for years without recourse.
+The report signifies a much needed step in the direction of stimulating investigation into organized harassment as well as providing credibility that is needed for mass public awareness.
+While much more needs to be done, UN Special Rapporteur Nils Melzer has opened the door to a new era for victims of organized harassment.